danieldoh/danieldoh.github.io/content/project/plant/index.md

 ---
 title: Plant Growth Analysis in an Aerosol Exposure Chamber
-summary: Analyzed and visualized data on plant in an aerosol exposure chamber.
+summary: Analyzed and visualized data on plant growth in an aerosol exposure chamber.
 tags:
   - Computer Vision
   - Artificial Intelligence